Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 Keloid Removal Treatment

-Dr. U’s approach to the patient’s earlobe keloid removal was done in several stages.
+Dr. U’s approach to the patient’s earlobe keloid removal was made in several stages.
 Initially, she developed a split earlobe, which morphed into keloid skin.
 Early on, she unsuccessfully visited a plastic surgeon who had failed to meet her expectations.

 Surgical excision is the most common way to remove keloids.
 This procedure uses the keloid scar to close the keloid itself.
 Dr.U uses this method to help minimize the scarring and help keep the scarring from returning.